any-docs/css/content/guides/animations/using/index.md

 ### Making the animation move back and forth

 That made it repeat, but it's very odd having it jump back to the start each time it begins animating.
 What we really want is for it to move back and forth across the screen.
-That's easily accomplished by setting {{cssxref("animation-direction")}} to `alternate`:
+That's easily accomplished by setting `animation-direction` to `alternate`:

 ```css
 p {